 The Course Workshops

-The first workshop is about finding your personal agency: what do you stand for, what is your voice in the world.
+This workshop is a continuation and deepening of the practice towards personal sustainability.
+It’s about finding your own agency: what do you stand for, what is your voice in the world.
 We look at human voice in direct and metaphorical terms.
 To find one’s real voice means finding one’s own inner compass instead of imitating heroes.
 As Parker J. Palmer writes: “before you tell your life what truths and values you want to live up to, let your life tell you what truths you embody”.
 The risk of a common “outside in” approach to mapping one’s personal values is that our efforts to express ourselves and build our way in life can remain separated from the roots of who we are.
 In this way, your voice also stands for personal integrity, for becoming more conscious of your own values and coming up with ways to integrate them into your life and work.

 The ability to work well together is fundamental to the success of organisations and individuals alike.
 This workshop will look at the questions of what are the ingredients for a successful collaboration and how to cater for bringing those into your work with other people.
 We will look at subjects like communication, resilience, conflict-solving skills, self-awareness, trust, purpose, and others.
 We will also give you some tools you can use to build a sustainable collaborative culture in your own team, and a personal training plan to keep practicing key exercises from the workshop.